 A written request from a day care program on an OCFS-approved form looking for approval to meet the intent of the regulations in a manner that is not specifically written in the regulations.
-The program cannot implement the waiver until OCFS approves the waiver request.
+The program cannot implement the waiver until OCFS approves the waiver request in writing.

-written permission/ instructions
+written permission/instructions

-Permission and instructions for administering medication written on the OCFS-approved Written Medication Consent Form or approved equivalent completed by the child's parent/guardian and/or health care provider.
-See Handout 4.1 and 4.2.
+Permission and instructions for administering medication written on the OCFS-approved Medication Consent Form (OCFS-LDSS-7002) or approved equivalent completed by the child's parent/guardian and/or health care provider.
+See Handouts 4.1 and 4.2.